Would You Like To Attend A Bible Study?

 Please contact us if you have questions or comments or want encouragement.

 I also encourage you to do personal Bible study on your own each morning, not to add to your knowledge from the Bible, but to be able to apply your new-found wisdom to practical things in your life.
 We need to know about our faith for our own sake and the sake of others who may not know about Jesus that much yet.
-It is wonderful to have a Bible study each week to understand more about God’s Word and fellowship with other believers!
+It is wonderful to have a Bible study each week to understand God’s Word and fellowship with other believers!
 Maybe your church offers a Bible study.
 If so, you would benefit from attending it. ~ Bill Greguska

 Mark 12:24 Jesus replied, “Are you not in error because you do not know the Scriptures or the power of God?